The Surprising Truth About Procrastination

 If you already feel negative about completing a task, you may start to feel guilty about that, which can feed into your procrastination and make the task harder to complete.
 Your inner critic can become increasingly mean, and what started out as “Why didn’t you already do this?” can turn into “Why are you a complete and utter screw-up?!”.
 Self-criticism only generates more negative emotions towards the task, which results in you wanting to avoid it even more!
 Instead of asking things like “what is wrong with me”, try asking yourself “what is it about this task that is making it so difficult to complete?”

-4. You Might Need Help, but You’re Afraid to Ask For It
+You Might Need Help, But You’re Afraid to Ask For It

 You are definitely not alone in your struggle to overcome procrastination- so you shouldn’t feel ashamed to ask for help when you need it.
 Talking about a task can even help you push through and just do it!
 Having emotional social support can be a lifeline when you feel like you’re drowning.
 Procrastination is normal, but unfortunately in a society where time is money and certain stigmas exist around asking for help, it can be difficult to reach out for that lifeline.

 If procrastinating behavior has become a regular occurrence—one that is causing distress in your personal and professional life or is preventing you from reaching your goals—it might be time to talk to a professional.
-Chronic procrastination can be a symptom of anxiety disorders, depression, and ADHD; a counselor at Lifeologie can tell you more, and assist you in creating ways to manage it.
+Chronic procrastination can be a symptom of anxiety disorders, depression, and ADHD; a therapist at Lifeologie Counseling can tell you more and assist you in creating ways to manage it.

 About Lifeologie